Follow

 How to install Certbot on Ubuntu Linux

-Certbot is a command line tool that automates acquiring and renewing Let’s Encrypt SSL certificates.
-There are other tools to perform the same tasks, but Certbot is efficient and easy to use.
+Certbot is a command-line tool that automates acquiring and renewing Let’s Encrypt SSL certificates.
+While other tools exist, Certbot is efficient and user-friendly.
+To install it on Ubuntu, run the following commands:

 sudo apt update